thorstenmahieu/thorstenmahieu.github.io/AI-based repeated pattern recognition of architectural decoration in Roman Asia Minor.md

 ---
 {::comment} # AI-Based Pattern Recognition of Roman Architectural Decoration {:/comment}

-This thesis focused on developing an **AI-based system** for recognizing and segmenting decorative patterns in Roman architectural elements, specifically in the ancient region of Asia Minor.
+For my masters thesis, I focused on developing an **AI-based system** for recognizing and segmenting decorative patterns in Roman architectural elements, specifically in the ancient region of Asia Minor.

 ## Objectives